MooersLab/MooersLab/README.md

 The DVR has extended my generative writing time by 30-60 minutes daily.

 Spending more time on rewriting will lead to fewer new words generated if the time spent on writing is constant.
-Rewriting is very time-consuming; can you say take as much time as the time spent generating the text initially.
+Rewriting is very time-consuming; rewriting can take as much or more time as the time spent generating the text initially.
-Text written for grant applications and articles will take even more time because I need to be highly polished.
+Text written for grant applications and articles will take even more time because it needs to be highly polished.
 Sufficient time has to be scheduled for it.
-I plan to spend more time on rewriting, so you can expect the next bimonthly report to have a further reduction in new words generated.
+I plan to spend more time on rewriting, so you can expect the next bimonthly report to have a further reduction in the number of new words generated.

 I have been further honing my customizations of the Voice-In plugin to the point that I have been doing most of my generative writing by dictation using the Voice-In.
+The providers of this service seem to be blindly relying on an external language model for dication and transcription that was recently upgraded.
+I noticed on March 16, 2024 that the dictated sentences were no longer starting with capital letters.
+This causes subsequent manual editing that is expensive.
+This degradation of service reflects the vulnerability of relying on language model that is subject to upgrades that are out of your control.
+The only safeguard is to use multiple independent language models.

 I have used the dictated text transcribed by Whisper to a much lesser extent during my morning commutes.
 There is often a lot of garbage text that Whisper inserts during long pauses while there is a lot of noise outside my car, especially when I am coming in during a normal commute time versus coming in very early in the morning when I share the road with few other vehicles.